osteele/git-timelapse/README.md

 `git-each-build -- cloc .`

+`git-each-build pages/resources.md -- snapshot-jekyll-html resources`

-`git-each-build page/resources.md -- snapshot-jekyll-page resources`
+`git-each-build pages/resources.md -- snapshot-jekyll-page resources`

 If each build subdirectory contains only a single file (for example, `stdout.txt`), you can flatten it in bash via: